Share toys? Yes. Share a 529 savings plan? Not so much

 Consider financial aid

-A 529 savings plan owned by you is considered a parental asset on the Free Application for Student Aid (FAFSA), and could possibly reduce a student's aid package by a maximum of 5.64% of the account's value.
+A 529 savings plan owned by you is considered a parental asset on the Free Application for Federal Student Aid (FAFSA), and could possibly reduce a student's aid package by a maximum of 5.64% of the account's value.
 So a smaller account for each child could be better than one larger one.

 More accounts, more money?

 Besides giving your child a valuable sense of ownership and inspiration, there are financial incentives to opening separate 529 savings plan accounts.
 The federal government treats a contribution to a beneficiary as a gift, with no gift-tax implications for amounts up to $15,000 per child annually.
 A married couple can contribute $30,000 per child annually.
 And, under a special election, they can make a one-time contribution up to five times that amount by accelerating five years' worth of investments.
 So the more beneficiaries, the more gifts!

 There’s also the question of how much you can sock away in a 529 savings plan account.
 Different plans have different limits for the final account value.
 If you’ve got generous relatives, you don’t want to put a cap on how much they can put aside.
 The account limit applies for each individual child’s account.
 So the more accounts you have, the more gifts your children can receive.